icgc-argo/argo-docs/docs/data-access/daco/renew-and-close.md

 ---
 id: renew-close
-title: Attesting, Renewing & Closing
+title: Attesting, Renewing, & Closing
-sidebar_label: Attesting, Renewing & Closing
+sidebar_label: Attesting, Renewing, & Closing
 platform_key: DOCS_RENEW_CLOSE
 ---

 Once approved, access to ICGC Controlled Data will last for 2 years; however, access remains conditional upon respecting the terms and conditions of the Data Access Agreement, particularly regarding (but not limited to) the publication moratorium and re-identification of project donors.
-An annual attestation must be made by the applicant and a bi-annual renewal must be completed in order to access/use controlled data beyond the two-year time period.
+An annual attestation must be made by the applicant and a bi-annual renewal must be completed in order to access/use controlled data beyond the 2 year time period.
 If a project does not require access for the full 2 years, an application can be closed, which will remove access for all project members.

-### Application Progress Stages for Renewal and Closing
+### Application Progress Stages

 | Application Stage | Description | Application pdf |
 | ----------------------- | --------------------------- | --------------------- |